robocorp/example-worker-logs/README.md

-# example-wfa-logs
+# Simple bot that shows how to collect log files from a target machine

-Simple bot that show how to collect log files from a target machine in this case Robocorp Workforce Agent logs
+A simple bot that shows how to collect log files from a target machine in this case [Robocorp Workforce Agent](https://robocorp.com/docs/control-room/configuring-workforce/overview) logs

+The bot shows how you can copy files into the Robots artifact folder that get pushed to Robocorp Control Room.

+Please remember to take into consideration what files you are copying, though.

+The file transfer to Control Room is heavily secured, and the files are stored encrypted at rest in AWS systems.
+You can find more on [Robocorp Security pages](https://robocorp.com/security) and more details [Security documentation pages](https://robocorp.com/docs/security).
+Please get in touch with us if you have any concerns on the topic.